How much memory does my video card have?

 - Click the Adapter tab.

-CPU-Z is a fantastic, free utility for not only locating the amount of memory on your GPU, but other important system information.
+CPU-Z is a free utility for Windows and Android which can profile your system and provide detailed system information, including the amount of RAM on your GPU.
 Follow the steps below to determine how much video memory your video adapter has.

 - Download and install CPU-Z